 This large sea turtle is named after the green color of its body fat, a coloring that results from the Green Turtle’s unique herbivorous diet.

-The Leatherback looks quite different from other species of sea turtle because it does not have a hard carapace like other sea turtles; it is instead covered by a grey/black layer of flexible and leathery skin.
-Its paddle-shaped front flippers do not have claws and are also extremely long, much longer than those of other … Continue reading Leatherback Turtle
+The Leatherback Turtle looks quite different from other species of sea turtles because it does not have a hard carapace (shell) like Green, Hawksbill or Loggerhead Turtles; it is instead covered by a grey/black layer of flexible and leathery skin (from which it gets it's name).
+Its paddle-shaped front flippers do not have claws and … Continue reading Leatherback Turtle